 Car insurance rates after a DUI in Ontario, Canada can be exceptionally high.
 It would be difficult to calculate an average cost of DUI insurance in Ontario, as there are many other factors that make up your insurance premium.

-High risk car insurance companies use a point and surcharge based rating system to calculate the cost of car insurance.
+Non-standard auto insurance companies use a point and surcharge based rating system to calculate the cost of car insurance.
 The more serious the violation the more points are allocated to your risk profile.
 The sum of the risk points is added and surcharges are applied to determine the cost of your auto insurance premium.

 DUI Car Insurance Brokers Ontario

 DUI car insurance brokers are the same as insurance brokers that specialize in high risk auto insurance.

 An insurance brokerage that specializes in non-standard auto insurance would be your best choice for arranging your insurance needs.